An Online Newsletter of

 **** Mayberry on the Web ****

-The iMayberry Community complements our other online activities, including our main www.imayberry.com page, podcasts, Facebook pages, online newsletters (such as The eBullet!), weaversdepartmentstore.com and chat rooms.
+The iMayberry Community complements our other online activities, including our main www.imayberry.com page, podcasts, Facebook pages, online newsletters (such as The eBullet), weaversdepartmentstore.com and chat rooms.

 And TAGSRWC also has a growing presence on www.MeWe.com.
 Mayberry’s pioneering outpost on MeWe is “Sittin’ on a Velvet Pillow” chapter, headed up by Lynn Thomas.
-That group was followed in short order by Allan Newsome and the “Two Chairs, No Waiting” Podcast and by “Only One Word I Can Think of…Big” (a TAGSRWC group that’s also on Facebook), administered by Myron Clark and Tommy Rainwater and an able crew.
+That group was followed in short order by Allan Newsome and the “Two Chairs, No Waiting” Podcast and by “Only One Word I Can Think of…Big!” (a TAGSRWC group that’s also on Facebook), administered by Myron Clark and Tommy Rainwater and an able crew.

 **** Post Note ****

-Between issues of The eBullet, keep up with all the happenings in Mayberry with the daily Who’s Been Messin’ Up the Bulletin Board? (aka “WBMUTBB?”)
+Between issues of The eBullet, you can keep up with all the happenings in Mayberry with the daily Who’s Been Messin’ Up the Bulletin Board? (aka “WBMUTBB?”)
 Digest.
 It’s a free subscriber list that consists entirely of comments, newsflashes, and questions and answers from subscribers.
 You can sign up for that list by going to the Mailing Lists link at tagsrwc.com.
 “WBMUTBB?” also has its own Archives where you can follow the ongoing stream of messages.

 TAGSRWC publishes Weaver’s Newsletter (our brother-figure publication) in alternate months to The eBullet.
 Like The eBullet, Weaver’s Newsletter is free.
 Its focus is tilted slightly more to Mayberry merchandise and collectibles and quick newsflashes.
 It has some content overlap with The eBullet–sometimes earlier and sometimes later, depending on the timing of the news.
 To sign up, go to Weaver’s Newsletter Sign-Up.